 - Relaxation Training

-Usually, you meet with an individual counselor from one to four times per semester, to clarify and resolve your issues.
+Usually, you meet with an individual counselor from one to six times per semester, to clarify and resolve your issues.
 If additional counseling is recommended, appropriate referrals will be provided.
 Students who have two no- show appointments will not be allowed to schedule another appointment until meeting with the Student Health Center Coordinator.

 APPOINTMENTS / QUESTIONS